blinkmobile/forms-cli/packages/bm-plugin-forms-angularjs/docs/how-to-use-components.md

 When the forms transformer is used, this plugin will create two files in the specified `dist/` folder.

-- `bm-forms.js` - The concatenated forms component code, including the input html
+- `blink-forms-bundle.js` - The concatenated forms component code, including the input html
 - `index.html` - An example on how to include it in a simple web app.

+There will also be a `components` folder which will contain the concatenated component files, should you wish to include them in your own build process.

+It is important to note that these files are a convienence.
+The aim of the transformer is be as unobtrusive as possible, and while the contents of `dist/` will get you up and running, you are not forced to use them.
+You may wish to use webpack or roll up or any other build system.
+This is why the transformer also generates the source files.

 ## Angular Modules and components